nigelnnk/nigelnnk.github.io/content/_index.md

           date_start: '2023-10-09'
           date_end: ''
           description: |2-
-              Responsibilities include:
-              * Data Scientist in Materials Department - Structuring problems for exploitation by AI, and visualising and communicating insights to upper management
+              * Data Scientist in Information Department - Exploiting data in the scientific and social media domains
               * Led project on inverse design for materials processing via crystal plasticity models with CcGANs
               * Conduct parameter studies and further analysis of experimental parameters with experimental team to optimise processing conditions, reducing time needed by ~55%.
         - title: Graduate Research Assistant